ampify-io/duda-docs/docs/widgets.md

 ### Typeform

   * Typeform is supported in AMP.
 Forms that are triggered by buttons will be opened in a full screen, like they normally do.
 Forms that are in an iframe will continue to be visible inside that iframe.

+### Google Reviews by Elfsight

+  * Google Reviews by Elfsight is supported in AMP.
+Carousel height is fixed and set to the height of the heighest slide.